Contact address: firstname.lastname@example.org

 Grading policies: On homeworks, we insist that you provide a clear explanation of your algorithm.
 It is not acceptable to provide a long pseudocode listing with no explanation.
 In our experience, in such cases the algorithm usually turns out to be incorrect.
 Even if your algorithm turns out to be correct, we reserve the right to deduct points if it is not clearly explained.
 We will not grade messy or unreadable submissions.

 Re-grading policies: Regrading of homeworks or exams will only be undertaken in cases where you believe there has been a genuine error or misunderstanding.
-If you believe that your homework or exam answer was correct and you should have received full points, prepare a written note explaining which question you believe was misgraded and justify your opinion, staple this to the cover of a printed copy of your homework, and return it to your section TA.
-We will not accept verbal regrade requests or regrade requests without a cover sheet stapled on.
-We will not regrade your homework on the spot; we will regrade it in batch mode.
+If you believe that your homework answer was correct and you should have received full points, please post a regrade request with an explanation on the Piazza thread corresponding to the problem.
 We will only accept regrade requests for up to one week after your graded solution is returned to you.
 For homework grading appeals, we will only accept homework regrade requests if you believe that your answer on that problem is 100% correct and you should have received full credit; we will not regrade homeworks in cases where you believe that you should have received more partial credit.
 For exam regrade requests, please turn in your exam as well as a justification for each problem you want regraded.
 Regrade requests will only be accepted within a week of when the exams are handed back.
 Also, keep in mind that partial credit regrade requests will rarely succeed, since all exams where graded in a regular fashion.

 Bear in mind that our primary aim in grading is consistency, so that all students are treated the same; for this reason, we will not adjust the score of one student on an issue of partial credit unless the score allocated clearly deviates from the grading policy we adopted for that problem.